 Annual Conference Bursaries

-The aim of the Association’s Doctoral and Early Career Research board is to provide a support system and platform for current doctoral researchers and those within 5 years of receiving their phd doctorate.
+The aim of the Association’s Doctoral and Early Career Research committee is to provide a support system and platform for current doctoral researchers and those within 5 years of receiving their phd doctorate.
 We work with undergraduate, postgraduate and emerging scholars to provide opportunities to present recent and on-going research at a range of annual events.

 Who can apply

-The conference bursaries are open to all current doctoral and early career researchers studying art history, in its broadest sense, who would benefit from attending the Annual Conference in Newcastle free of charge.
+The conference bursaries are open to all current doctoral and early career researchers studying art history, in its broadest sense, who would benefit from attending the 2021 online Annual Conference free of charge.
 Applicants must also be current members of the Association for Art History.

 How to apply

 Applicants should complete a short DECR Bursary application form outlining why a bursary to the Annual Conference would be helpful and beneficial to their research, professional development and future career.
 Also include how many days you would want to attend the online conference (i.e 1, 2, 3 or 4).
 Your bursary application form should then be emailed to the DECR Convenor, Gursimran Oberoi.